DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View details for a specific delivery partner

-Providers can view details for specific delivery partners to check whether they have been registered to deliver training for a given cohort.
+View details for specific delivery partners to check whether they have been registered to deliver training for a given cohort.

 View details for a specific delivery partner by using the endpoint: